Marketing91

 Verbal Vs. Non-Verbal Communication

-In verbal communication, the speaker uses words for transmitting the message to the receiver.
-In this form of communication, messages are understood with better clarity.
+In both types of verbal communication however, the speaker uses words for transmitting the message to the receiver.
+In this form of small group communication, messages are understood with better clarity.
 While on the other hand, nonverbal communication occurs between a sender and receiver by using signs, body language, or facial expressions.

-In verbal communication, face-to-face interaction is not essential but in non-verbal communication, the personal or face-to-face presence of all the involved parties is essential.
+In verbal communication, face-to-face interaction is not essential but in non-verbal communication, the personal or physically present face-to-face presence of all the involved parties is essential.

 Types of Verbal Communications